 Ben Stewart was elected MLA for Westside-Kelowna in 2009 and 2013.
 He was then elected MLA for Kelowna-West in 2018 and 2020.
-He currently serves as the Official Opposition Critic for Transportation and Infrastructure.
+He currently serves as the Shadow Minister for Tourism and Trade.

 He also has extensive experience serving the community as a board and advisory member with UBCO and the Kelowna General Hospital Foundation.
 He also served on the Regional District’s advisory planning commission, economic development commission, and Westside governance committee.